Rampage (DC Comics)

-Rampage (real name Karen Lou "Kitty" Faulkner) is a fictional character in the DC Comics.
+Rampage (Karen Lou "Kitty" Faulkner) is a fictional character in the DC Comics.
 The character first appeared in Superman comic books, and was later utilized in Starman.
 Rampage has a distinct appearance, with orange skin, a towering, muscular build, and a fiery red mohawk.
 Rampage's personality is (like her namesake) hot-tempered, aggressive and uninhibited, the complete opposite of her alter ego Kitty Faulkner.

-Catherine Lough Haggquist portrayed the character in the second season of Superman & Lois.

 Publication history

 Rampage first appeared in Superman (vol. 2) #7 and was created by John Byrne.

 Fictional character biography

 Dr. Kitty Faulkner was working on a pollution-free energy source for a competition sponsored by the Daily Planet.
-Faulkner was exhibiting her installation when Dr. Thomas Moyers, a colleague arguing the potential dangers of the project to reporter Lois Lane, shut off the machine's safety systems.
-The resulting explosion transformed Faulkner into a huge, incredibly strong orange-skinned Amazon.
-Kitty had gained the ability to absorb solar energy through her skin, which made her grow continually taller and stronger.
-Disoriented and confused, she began to run amok through the streets of Metropolis.
-The Daily Planet, not knowing she was actually Kitty Faulkner, quickly dubbed her "Rampage".
-Superman stepped in, but showed restraint in subduing her, mistakenly thinking this was an alternate identity of Lois Lane.
-After Rampage was revealed to be Dr. Faulkner, Superman was able to drain off her excess solar energy and return Kitty to normal.
+Faulkner is exhibiting her installation when Dr. Thomas Moyers, a colleague arguing the potential dangers of the project to reporter Lois Lane, shuts off the machine's safety systems.
+The resulting explosion transforms Faulkner into a metahuman with the ability to absorb solar energy and continuously grow in size and strength.
+Disoriented and confused, she runs amok through the streets of Metropolis.
+The Daily Planet, not knowing she is actually Kitty Faulkner, quickly dubs her "Rampage".
+Superman drains Faulkner's excess solar energy and returns her to normal.

-Months later, Dr. Faulkner fell ill finding that her body now needed exposure to a certain amount of solar and cosmic energy or she would die.
-Dr. Moyers gave her a technological device in the form of a collar that would maintain the proper amount of exposure to keep her alive.
-Moyers also had a sinister motive - he transformed Faulkner into Rampage and had her sabotage the presidential campaign of Herbert Forrest.
+Months later, Faulkner falls ill and learns that she will die without exposure to a certain amount of solar and cosmic energy.
+Moyers gives her a technological device in the form of a collar that will maintain the proper amount of exposure to keep her alive.
+Moyers also has a sinister motive - he transforms Faulkner into Rampage and has her sabotage the presidential campaign of Herbert Forrest.
 Forrest and Moyers were former friends, but Moyers had come to resent the candidate's corrupt morality.
-After several attacks Superman helped free Rampage from Moyers' control and sent him to jail.
-After modifying the regulator control collar, Kitty had her powers under control, and accepted a job at S.T.A.R.
+After several attacks, Superman helps free Rampage from Moyers' control and sends him to jail.
+After modifying the collar, Faulkner places her powers under control and accepts a job at S.T.A.R.
 Labs.